Walgreens · Walgreens Privacy Policy · View original document ↗

 "

-Our websites and apps are not directed to children under 13 and we do not knowingly collect personal information from children under 13.
-If we become aware that a child under 13 has provided us with personal information, we will delete it.
+Our services are not directed to children under the age of 13, and we do not knowingly collect personal information from children under 13.
+If we become aware that we have collected personal information from a child under 13, we will take steps to delete that information.

 — Excerpt from Walgreens's Walgreens Privacy Policy